|

 I did not share my feelings and experiences, I would not be able

+to heal and be a positive parent.
 Being approached to contribute to the Recovering Hope

 project revived so much of my emotional history.
 I thought back